-The Investment Policy outlines exposure limits for our various financial investments, as well as outlining the rationale for our port company shareholdings and policies for management of this large investment.
+The Investment Policy outlines exposure limits for our various financial investments, as well as outlining the rationale for our port company shareholdings and policies for management of these two large investments.

 The Significance and Engagement Policy explains what decisions, matters, etc. will be considered significant and therefore will need to be processed through a comprehensive decision-making and consultation process.